ScheWann/Government/README.md

   if sele.tb[f’A{rx}’].fill.start_color==colors.Blue:
   ```
   Obviously, compared with the above, it is more concise: use the positioning method of excel (ie column-row combination, format string in the figure), and the color is preset by the openpyxl library, which can be called directly.

+- Without using OpenID when logging in, the login interface is actually not secure.
+Although the UUID is used as the user's primary key in the database and the interface authentication field, when the UUID is stolen, as long as the user is logged in in the database, the intruder can use this UUID to log in to the system.
+If OpenID is used, every time you log in to the system, the front-end interface authentication field given to a specific user will have an expiration date, so that it will expire when the session ends, or it will be valid for a certain period of time.
+The above problems can be avoided.
+Flask provides functional expansion, which can be achieved by using flask-OpenID.
+However, since the above-mentioned verification method has been used, the front-end and back-end are highly integrated, and it is not easy to carry out transformation, so this project does not use OpenID for login verification.